What is Nonwoven Fabric? A Guide to Nonwoven Cleanroom Wipes

 2. Nonwoven Processes for "Nonwoven Cleanroom Wipes"

 The product commonly known as a nonwoven cleanroom wipe in cleanrooms primarily uses cellulose and polyester as raw materials.
-Its manufacturing process is mainly pure spunlacing, or a composite method of air-laying + spunlacing.
+Its manufacturing processes are mainly as follows:

 ProcessDescriptionProduct Positioning

-Spunlace (Most Common)The most mainstream manufacturing method for cleanroom nonwoven wipes.
-Cellulose is laid directly onto a polyester fiber web (commonly 55% cellulose + 45% polyester) and then entangled with spunlacing.
+Air-laid + Spunlace (Common)Combines air-laid (for cellulose) and carding (for polyester fiber) processes, which are then consolidated using Spunlace.
+Commonly 55% cellulose + 45% polyester.
 Low shedding rate, but much higher than a woven/knitted cleanroom wipe.High wet strength, durable, and tear-resistant.
-General and high-end industrial wipers, cleanroom nonwoven wipes, medical dressings, wet wipes.
+General and high-end industrial wipers, cleanroom nonwoven wipes (common 0609 wipes use this), medical dressings, wet wipes.

 Quick Inquiry